AndyObtiva/glimmer-dsl-swt/README.md

 ## App Updates

-Glimmer should already support automatic (and manual) app updates via the Mac App Store for Mac apps (though I haven't personally tried.
-Be my guest if you want to call shotgun on this, and share your experience with us).
+Glimmer already supports automatic (and manual) app updates via the Mac App Store for Mac apps.
 Simply run the `glimmer package` command with the Mac App Store keys configured as per [Mac Application Distribution](mac-application-distribution) instructions and you get automatic (and manual) app update support courtesy of the Mac App Store.

 ## Glimmer Supporting Libraries